intel/transfer-learning/docker/hf_k8s/README.md

    helm install --namespace kubeflow -f chart/<values file>.yaml llama2-distributed ./chart
    ```

-4. If a custom dataset is being used, the file needs to be uploaded to the persistent volume claim (PVC), so that it can
+4. (Optional) If a custom dataset is being used, the file needs to be uploaded to the persistent volume claim (PVC), so
-   be accessed by the worker pods.
-If your values yaml file is using a Hugging Face dataset (such as `medical_meadow_values.yaml`
+   that it can be accessed by the worker pods.
+If your values yaml file is using a Hugging Face dataset (such as
-   which uses `medalpaca/medical_meadow_medical_flashcards`), you can skip this step.
+   `medical_meadow_values.yaml` which uses `medalpaca/medical_meadow_medical_flashcards`), you can skip this step.

    The dataset can be uploaded to the PVC using the [`kubectl cp` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#cp).
    The destination path for the dataset needs to match the `train.dataFile` path in your values yaml file.